 Smoking materials remain the most common cause of fire deaths in the home.
 Falling asleep whilst smoking or improper disposal of cigarettes and other smoking materials can lead to devastating fires.
 Fire kills – and smoking-related fires are particularly deadly because they often start when people are asleep or where they are very close by when a fire starts.

-Candles cause hundreds of fires each year, particularly when left unattended or placed too close to curtains, furniture or other flammable materials.
+Candles and heaters cause hundreds of fires each year, particularly when left unattended or placed too close to curtains, furniture or other flammable materials.

 How to prevent fires